juanzhangcs/juanzhangcs.github.io/_pages/teaching.md

   * Northumbria University, Department of Computer and Information Sciences.
 Spring, 2024

 * KF6004: Computer Networks and Cyber Security
-  * Lectures and workshops for year 3 undergraduate students.
+  * Lectures and workshops for year 3 undergraduate students (Level 6).
   * Northumbria University, Department of Computer and Information Sciences.
 Spring, 2024

 ### Autumn 2021